-In the 2018/19 financial year, a USD30m capital distribution was made by the Association to its Members with ships on risk on the day on which the distribution was announced.
+In the 2019/20 financial year, capital distributions totalling USD25m were made by the Association to its Members with ships on risk on the days on which the distribution were announced.

 5.2 Fit and proper requirements

 The Association has well established procedures in place to ensure that all controlled function holders remain fit and proper to carry out their duties and to discharge their responsibilities.
 In particular these individuals must: